-- 1. if color is yellow (flash is on), then change color to black (flash is off) - 2. if timer is zero, then change color to yellow and reset timer to R - 3. decrement countdown timer by one - 4. move randomly to an adjacent patch language itself.
-Since building a three-dimensional model is more difficult in NetLogo, Paul was, essentially, hoping that the three dimensionality of the firefly world was the not the key factor in enabling their coordination.
+- 1. if color is yellow (flash is on), then change color to black (flash is off) - 2. if timer is zero, then change color to yellow and reset timer to R - 3. decrement countdown timer by one - 4. move randomly to an adjacent patch

+14While the first three assumptions were derived, to a great extent, from Paul's understanding of plausible biological mechanisms, this last assumption was primarily driven by the limitations of computer displays and of the NetLogo language itself.
+Because building a three-dimensional model was more difficult in that version of NetLogo, Paul was, essentially, hoping that the three dimensionality of the firefly world was not the key factor in enabling their coordination.

 After Paul debugged his NetLogo code, his simple model worked.
 The fireflies would move around the screen and flash regularly, though of course they did not yet synchronize their patterns.

 Thinking Like a Firefly

 Paul was left to ponder what sort of additional rules might cause the fireflies to synchronize with each other.
-He considered the nature of coordination in general: could it ever be possible for distinct entities to coordinate their behaviors if they were unable to communicate with each other?
-No - it seemed communication at some level would always be necessary for any coordinated behavior to occur consistently.
+He considered the nature of coordination in general: Could it ever be possible for distinct entities to coordinate their behaviors if they were unable to communicate with each other?
+No-it seemed communication at some level would always be necessary for any coordinated behavior to occur consistently.
 He wondered what kind of communication mechanism might be used.

-Often when building a model, students find it helpful to identify with the individuals within the model, and to view phenomenon from their perspective.
+Often when building a model, students find it helpful to identify with the individuals within the model and to view phenomenon from their perspective.
 At this point, Paul began to "think like a firefly."
 He reasoned along the following lines: If I were a firefly in that situation, what information would I have to go on?
 It would be dark, and I probably would not be able to see the other fireflies.
 I probably would not have much capacity for hearing or sensing the other fireflies either.
 I would, however, be able to see their flashes.
 Perhaps, then, I could look to see who else is flashing and then use this information to adjust my own flashing pattern.